Insurance for International Doctoral Candidates

 Voluntary coverage with a state-regulated provider (Freiwillige Versicherung bei einer gesetzlichen Krankenkasse)

 Generally, you will be able to obtain voluntary coverage with a state-regulated provider only if you were insured in the state-regulated system in Germany before beginning your doctoral studies.
-In most cases, international doctoral students who have come to Germany for the first time will not qualify for this kind of insurance.
+In most cases, international doctoral candidates who have come to Germany for the first time will not qualify for this kind of insurance.

 Recognition of past health insurance coverage